 HHS Teaching Excellence Award

 This award honors a faculty member for outstanding success facilitating student learning, outstanding success guiding and facilitating student research or scholarship, or impacting academic and professional pursuits of students.
-Full time tenure and non-tenure track faculty with at least 2 years of experience at UNCG are eligible for consideration.
+Full time tenure track and Academic Professional faculty with at least 2 years of experience at UNCG are eligible for consideration.

 HHS Mary Frances Stone Teaching Excellence Award

-The Mary Frances Stone Teaching Excellence Award honors tenured and non-tenure track faculty in the School of HHS for teaching excellence.
+The Mary Frances Stone Teaching Excellence Award honors tenure track and Academic Professional faculty in the School of HHS for teaching excellence.
 Clarence and Jane Stone established this award to honor their daughter.
 They believed that ‘educational strength …depends on the development and retention of great scholars and teachers.’
 Faculty with at least 2 years of experience at UNCG are eligible for consideration.

 Jerry and Joan Morrison Tolley–Gail M. Hennis Teaching Excellence Award